Brome Fair a Labour Day weekend family tradition

 Are your kids interested in learning about farm life?
 If so, they can do the Farmer-for-a-Day agricultural workshop.
 Kids can also trade produce at the Farmer’s Market for a Brome Fair dollar, which they can trade in for a small treat at kiosks on-site.
 There will also be handicraft and horticulture workshops stationed around each zone.

-One-day passes cost $20, four-day passes cost $45 and single-day family passes (two adults and two children under the age of 12) cost $65.
+Friday and Monday passes cost $15, Saturday and Sunday passes cost $20, and tickets four-day passes cost $45 and single-day family passes (two adults and two children under the age of 12) cost $65.

 For more information, visit bromefair.com.